Menu

 Good to know: The pool is a genuine advantage on an island where hotel pools are rare.
 The Old Harbor area has excellent fish tavernas.
 The main harbor (Dapia) is about a 10-minute walk.
 The water-taxi dock for the beaches is nearby.

-Check prices for Spetses Hotel on Booking.com
+Check prices for Spetses Hotel on Booking.com, or compare options on Agoda.

 Hotel Star